 Banner Student System is used at all WVU campuses.
 Faculty members and advisors can log in to a system called STAR (Students & Technology Achieving Results) to view rosters, email students, enter grades and more.
 Students use the same system to get information about financial aid, course schedules and catalogues and to register for classes. star.wvu.edu/

 eCampus is the online learning management system, which can be used for both online and face-to-face courses at all WVU campuses.
 Our Faculty Resources page has information about the system and how to get started with it.

 eCampus Request System is a web application that lets faculty make specific course requests and modifications.

-Most instructors and advisors will NOT see the same information as student.
+advisors will NOT see the same information as student.
+However, an instructor

 Be prepared: When inclement weather or other crises strike, faculty can use communication tools in either eCampus or STAR to communicate with students about cancellations, changes in deadlines, alternative assignments or remote instruction.